-Prior to 1 July 2018, all of the Group's financial assets were categorised as loans and receivables, and subsequent to initial recognition were measured at amortised cost using the effective interest rate method, less impairment losses.
+Prior to 1 July 2018, all of the Group's financial assets were categorised as loans and receivables, and subsequent to initial recognition were measured at amortised cost using the effective interest rate method.
+The definition of amortised cost prior to 1 July 2018 excluded impairment allowances (which were subsequently deducted), in contrast to the definition of amortised cost applied after 1 July 2018 where impairment allowances are included.